 By March 1914, Willett was advocating a single jump in summer time of one hour as opposed to four tranches of 20 minutes over a month.
 He claimed to have the support of a large number of MPs in the House of Commons.
 Even Winston Churchill extolled the virtues of daylight saving, claiming that it would benefit the ‘physical, mental, moral and financial welfare’ of citizens.

 There was opposition to the idea, though.
 The argument being that for millennia mankind used the sun to tell the time, and if it was good enough for early civilisations, then it was good enough for today.
 There was a sense that people’s basic daily routine was inextricably linked to the sun and to somehow interfere with that wouldn’t bode well.

 However, the outbreak of the First World War, gave the debate fresh legs as it was felt that any measure that would save the Exchequer money during the costly war, should be adopted.
-Germany introduced Daylight Saving earlier in 1916 and Britain followed suit in May of that year.
+Germany is credited with being the first entire country to introduce Daylight Saving in 1916, and Britain followed suit in May of that year.
 Unfortunately, Willett died the year before his idea came to fruition.
 He was 58.

-I have the Century Ireland section on RTE’s website to thank for teaching me something about the visionary thinker that was William Willett.
+I have RTE’s Century Ireland website to thank for teaching me something about the visionary thinker that was William Willett.